alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 - Documentation sprints (https://hackmd.io/ty_bEhtBTrKjmYsJEEP8Qw)
 - Working groups day (https://hackmd.io/nTAAo7fOT_quE18y0NYjnA).
 Which will be held on 29 April (This also implied figuring out a way to spend beyond March given it is not feasible to run the WGs day effectively before late April).

-Lastly we have been workign with Scriberia to use the remaining funding to produce an illustration that can represent the community in a number of ways, the most immediate one being the production of physical stand up banners for events (due to timeline DSH will cover the actual banner while DARE funds have covered the illustration itself).
+Lastly we have been working with Scriberia to use the remaining funding to produce an illustration that can represent the community in a number of ways.
+The most immediate use will be for the production of physical stand up banners for events.
+Due to timeline DSH will cover the actual banner while DARE funds have covered the illustration itself.

 #### Communication and outreach [#35](https://github.com/alan-turing-institute/data-safe-haven-team/issues/35)